microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 }
 ```

-### Policy-specific configuration
+### Cookie configuration
-There is currently one policy-specific strongly-typed configuration section implemented.
-- `SessionAffinityCookieConfig` exposes settings to customize cookie properties which will be used by `CookieSessionAffinityPolicy` for creating new affinity cookies.
+Attributes for configuring the cookie used with the HashCookie and Cookie policies can be configured using `SessionAffinityCookieConfig`.
 The properties can be JSON config as show above or in code as shown below:
 ```C#
 new ClusterConfig
 {